 When preparing your first import of product information, there are things you should consider to spare you the trouble of yo-yoing (yes that’s a word) back and forth between excel and the PIM.

 - Good housekeeping.
-Matching your attributes with the respective type, will improve your optimization experience - in short, making updating your products a simple and quick process.
+Matching your attributes with the respective type will improve your optimization experience - in short, making updating your products a simple and quick process.

 - Easier distribution of product data.
-Depending on the channel, there will be certain data handling requirements, and so it’s crucial that the attributes are formatted in a way that allows for the smoothest transition of data.
+Depending on the channel, there will be certain data handling requirements, so it’s crucial that the attributes are formatted in a way that allow for the smoothest transition of data.
 Eg. Making sure that a html description is exported as a rich text attribute.